Create:Code Review BE Team

 Stretch issues are usually not directly assigned to people, except in cases where there is clearly a most appropriate person to work on them, like in the case of technical debt, bugs related to work someone did recently, or issues someone started on before but hasn’t had a chance to finish yet.

-If anything is blocking you from getting started with the top issue immediately, like unanswered questions or unclear requirements, you can skip it and consider a lower priority issue, as long as you put your findings and questions in the issue, so that the next engineer who comes around may find it in a better state.
+If anything is blocking you from getting started on an issue immediately, like unanswered questions or unclear requirements, you can skip it and consider another issue, as long as you put your findings and questions in the issue, so that the next engineer who comes around may find it in a better state.

 Instead of picking up Stretch issues, you may also choose to spend any spare time working on anything else that you believe will have a significant positive impact on the product or the company in general.
 As the general guidelines state, “we recognize that inspiration is perishable, so if you’re enthusiastic about something that generates great results in relatively little time feel free to work on that.”